Finding your way & things to know

 Finding your way around the Library

 The Library takes up a full city block, with our galleries, reading rooms and display spaces located across a number of buildings.
-To help you get the most out of your visit, we've created a printable Library map.
+To help you get the most out of your visit, we've created a printable Library map (pdf, 141 KB).
 It provides an easy-to-use floor plan of the main public spaces and facilities that makes it easy to find your way around when you arrive.

-When you arrive at the Library you can also ask for directions, become a Library member and make any general inquiries at the Customer Service Point, near the foyer entrance.
+When you arrive at the Library you can also ask for directions, become a Library member and make any general inquiries by asking staff for assistance.

 Eating and drinking in the Library

-To protect our collection, food isn't allowed inside the Library.
-Bottled water is generally allowed in the main public areas, but not in the specialist/rare book areas or exhibition galleries.
+To protect our collection, food isn't allowed inside the Library, with the exception of the Russell Street Welcome Zone.
+Bottled water is generally allowed in the main public areas, but not in the Heritage Collections Reading Room.

 Bringing bags into the Library

-It can get quite busy in our public areas, so to protect our collection and make everyone's visit as comfortable as possible, we ask that large or cumbersome items – such as backpacks, suitcases, large handbags and instrument cases, and skateboards – be left in lockers.
+It can get quite busy in our public areas, so to protect our collection and make everyone's visit as comfortable as possible, we ask that large or cumbersome items – such as backpacks, suitcases, large handbags and instrument cases – are not brought into the Library.
 Prams, strollers and bags with items for babies or young children can be brought in.

 Baby change room